jayx/jayx.github.io/README.md

 This is an experiment with GitHub pages/implementation of a component library that I am building for use with all my other pet/personal projects.

-I played with sub-modules too, but that turned out to be way trickier tan anticipated.
+I played with sub-modules too, but that turned out to be way trickier than anticipated.

 Sticking with vanilla CSS.